AI-powered Inventory Optimization & Supply Planning

 We also provide reports that highlight items by class, so you can fine-tune your parameters (higher target service level for A, etc.).
 This approach helps you "prioritize resources, optimize inventory levels, and improve forecast accuracy" for each product category.

-Flowlity offers a simulation module that acts as a true digital twin of your supply chain.
+Flowlity offers a S&OP simulation module ("Tactical") that acts as a true digital twin of your supply chain.
 You can test different scenarios by adjusting, for example, service levels, supply parameters, or the composition of your product portfolio.
 The idea is to be able to assess the impact of strategic decisions or market changes without risk, before implementing them.

 You can simulate what would happen if you increased the safety stock level on a category A, or if a key supplier extended its delivery time.